kwai/DouZero/README.md

 --num_actors NUM_ACTORS
                       The number of actors for each simulation device --training_device TRAINING_DEVICE
-                      The index of the GPU used for training models --load_model          Load an existing model --disable_checkpoint  Disable saving checkpoint --savedir SAVEDIR     Root dir where experiment data will be saved
+                      The index of the GPU used for training models. `cpu` means using cpu
+--load_model          Load an existing model --disable_checkpoint  Disable saving checkpoint --savedir SAVEDIR     Root dir where experiment data will be saved